bcmi/Object-Placement-Assessment-Dataset-OPA/README.md

 **Object-Placement-Assessment** (OPA) is to verify whether a composite image is plausible in terms of the object placement.
 The foreground object should be placed at a reasonable location on the background considering location, size, occlusion, semantics, and etc.

+**Our SimOPA has been integrated into our image composition toolbox libcom https://github.com/bcmi/libcom.
+Welcome to visit and try ＼(^▽^)／**

 ## Dataset